dpursehouse/pygerrit2/README.md

 changes = rest.get("/changes/?q=owner:self%20status:open")
 ```

-Note that is is not necessary to add the `/a/` prefix on the endpoint
+Note that is is not necessary to add the `/a/` prefix; it is automatically
-URLs.
-This is automatically added when the API is instantiated with an
+added on all URLs when the API is instantiated with authentication.
-authentication object.

 If the user's HTTP username and password are defined in the `.netrc`
 file: